Mark Gaston Pearce: Early life and career

 Pearce was born in Brooklyn, New York, the son of Jamaican and Cuban immigrants.
 He attended and later graduated from Erasmus Hall High School in 1971.
 Pearce received a bachelor's degree in government from Cornell University in 1975 and a Juris Doctor from the University at Buffalo Law School in 1978.

 Following his graduation from University at Buffalo, Pearce was admitted to the New York Bar in 1979 and began his career at the NLRB as an attorney, and later as district trial specialist in the board's regional Buffalo office.
 He remained with the NLRB until 1994, after which he left for private practice, cofounding the firm Creighton, Pearce, Johnsen & Giroux.
 Pearce then served by appointment of the governor of New York State to the New York State Industrial Board of Appeals, as well as on several state committees and commissions.
 He also was a certified mediator for the United States District Court for the Western District of New York.
 On August 23, 2021 Pearce was designated by President Biden to serve as a panel member on the Federal Labor Relations Authority Federal Service Impasse Panel.
-He is currently a member of the National Academy of Arbitrators and is a panel arbitrator for the American Arbitration Association and the Federal Mediation and Conciliation Service (United States).
-He has lectured and given continuing legal education presentations before state and national bar associations, labor management organizations and educational institutions throughout the country.
-Pearce has received numerous honors and recognition from labor and community organizations.
+He is currently a member of the National Academy of Arbitrators and is a panel arbitrator for the American Arbitration Association and the Federal Mediation and Conciliation Service.
 In 2022 Pearce was honored by the Peggy Browning Fund for his achievements on behalf of workers.
 Previously he received special recognition from the Lawyers Coordinating Committee of the AFL–CIO; was placed on the Honor Roll of the National Employment Law Project (NELP) and was bestowed the Leadership Award from the Western New York Council on Occupational Safety and Health.